Where are barcodes accepted?

 Broadly speaking, there are three main groups of retailers, as outlined below -

-- One small group of retailers effectively require you to be a member of GS1 (& hence pay GS1′s joining fees and annual fees).
+- One very small group of retailers effectively require you to be a member of GS1.
+GS1 is a membership organisation.

 - The majority of retailers worldwide will accept any legal and legitimate barcode.